P1PK blood group system

 P1PK (formerly: P) is a human blood group system (International Society of Blood Transfusion system 003) based upon the A4GALT gene on chromosome 22.
 The P antigen (later renamed P1) was first described by Karl Landsteiner and Philip Levine in 1927.
 The P1PK blood group system consists of three glycosphingolipid antigens: Pk, P1 and NOR.
 In addition to glycosphingolipids, terminal Galα1→4Galβ structures are present on complex-type N-glycans.
-The GLOB antigen (formerly P) is now the member of the separate GLOB blood group system.
+The GLOB antigen (formerly P) is now the member of the separate GLOB (globoside) blood group system.

 P1PK antigens

 The P1PK antigens are carbohydrate antigens that include Pk (Gb3), P1 and NOR1, NORint and NOR2.
 All are synthesized by Gb3/CD77 synthase (α1,4-galactosyltransferase, P1/Pk synthase).